Blaizzy/mlx-embeddings/docs/External-Commands.md

 - The class name should be the command name in CamelCase (e.g. `my-cmd` should be named `MyCmd`).
 - Provide a `cmd_args` block that describes the command and its arguments.
 - Implement the `run` method, which will be invoked when the command is executed.
-Within the `run` method, the parsed arguments are available asusing `args`.
+Within the `run` method, the parsed arguments are available using `args`.

 ```ruby
 # frozen_string_literal: true